dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

 The approach described in this section only uses the package to deliver targets and content, which is different from most packages where the package includes a library DLL.

 > [!WARNING]
-> The sample package described in this section demonstrates how to customize the Blazor publish process. **This NuGet package is for use as a local demonstration only.
+> The sample package described in this section demonstrates how to customize the Blazor publish process. **The sample NuGet package is for use as a local demonstration only.
 Using this package in production is not supported.**

 > [!NOTE]
 > The NuGet package for the examples in this article are named after the package provided by Microsoft, `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle`.
 For guidance on naming and producing your own NuGet package, see the following NuGet articles: